CyrenArkade/mothball/README.md

 | eff_mult       | effmult, eff, e | Determines the player's effect multiplier     |
 | sprintjumptick | sprintjump      | Determines if the player is sprintjumping     |

+Adding arguments to functions clearly not designed for them will produce unpredictable and impossible results.

 ### The repeat function
 The repeat function lets you repeat a function or a series of functions multiple times.
 An example: `repeat(sprintjump(12), 2)`